Tell the FDA That Animal Tests Won’t Prove Antibacterials Safe!

 Recently, Minnesota became the first state to ban one of the key ingredients, triclosan, in most consumer products after it determined that the risks from the ingredient’s use outweigh the benefits.
 Instead of requiring more animals to be killed, the FDA must require manufacturers to show that their products kill germs better than soap and water or must consider a similar ban nationwide.

-Please take a moment to send a polite note urging Jane Woodcock to require manufacturers of antiseptic washes to prove that their products are more effective than soap and water or else remove the active ingredients in question.
+Please take a moment to send a polite note urging Janet Woodcock to require manufacturers of antiseptic washes to prove that their products are more effective than soap and water or else remove the active ingredients in question.

 Center for Drug Evaluation and Research